wellmann/gutenberg-blocks-framework/README.md

 Pass a directory relative to the plugin dir path to customize the block assets dist folder.

+### setTranslationsPath(string $path)

+Pass the path of the directory of your translation file (e.g. kwio-de_DE.json) to translate strings in your custom block in the admin.
+Make sure that the domain matches this plugins prefix.

 ### setViewClass(ViewInterface $viewClass)

 Implement custom template engine.